 Rodney D. Smith is a row crop and livestock farmer who serves on the board of the Lenoir County Farm Bureau and the Lenoir County Voluntary Agricultural District.
 He also manages and serves as a board member for multiple closely held family farming entities.
+Mr. Smith's term as a director was scheduled to end on December 31, 2024, but his service concluded at the meeting of the Board of Directors held on December 18, 2024 as a result of his third absence during the previous 12-month period from a regular Board of Directors meeting.

-Michael T. (Bo) Stone is a row crop, hay, cattle, contract swine, produce and strawberry farmer who serves on the boards of Southeastern Regional Medical Center, The Farm Credit Council Services, The Farm Credit Council, and AgFirst Farm Credit Bank.
+Michael T. (Bo) Stone is a row crop, hay, cattle, contract swine, produce and strawberry farmer who serves on the boards of The Farm Credit Council Services, The Farm Credit Council, and AgFirst Farm Credit Bank.